adamsjoe/abertay_fundamentals_of_computing/README.md

 The data in question is coming from [this link](https://www.kaggle.com/code/khawlabenghalia/uk-accident) - it should be noted there were multiple data sources for Accident Data.

-This readme will be updated as new sections of code, or decisions are added.
+This readme will be updated as new sections of code or decisions are added.

 ## Program flow